End National Debt Holdings Debt Collection Harassment

 1. Document Every Call

 Start by keeping a detailed record of every call you receive from National Debt Holdings regarding your account.
 Include the date, time, phone number, and the content of the conversation.
-If the collector threatens you or uses inappropriate language, make a note of it.
+If you believe the collector threatens you or uses inappropriate language, make a note of it.
 This documentation will be crucial if you decide to pursue legal action.

 2. Request Written Verification

 According to the FDCPA, debt collectors must provide written verification of the debt within five days of contacting you.
-If National Debt Holdings fails to do this, they may be violating your rights.
+If you believe National Debt Holdings fails to do this, they may potentially be violating your rights.
 Ask them for proof in writing that the debt is valid and they have the legal right to collect it.
 During this process, your account may be placed on hold while awaiting the necessary documentation or verification.

 3. File a Complaint with the FTC or CFPB

 The Federal Trade Commission (FTC) and the Consumer Financial Protection Bureau (CFPB) oversee debt collection practices and can investigate complaints against National Debt Holdings.
-Filing a complaint will alert these agencies to any illegal behavior by the collection agency and can help prevent future harassment.
+Filing a complaint will alert these agencies to any potentially illegal behavior by the collection agency and can help prevent future harassment.

 4. Consult with The Wood Law Firm